 Speech and Language Class

 My name is Ms. Henry.
 My photo was taken in Iceland in August, 2121.
-I have worked as a speech-language pathologist at Chelsea Heights Elementary for 15 years and for 23 years in Saint Paul Public Schools.
-I also see students at Maternity of Mary - Saint Andrew.
+I have worked as a speech-language pathologist at Chelsea Heights Elementary for 16 years and for 24 years in Saint Paul Public Schools.
+I also provide service to students at Maternity of Mary - Saint Andrew.
 Before working in Saint Paul, I provided services in medical and school settings with both children and adults throughout the USA as a traveling speech-language pathologist.
 I also worked as a Pediatric Clinical Specialist in an inpatient setting with infants, children and teenagers with primarily traumatic brain injuries.
 My educational background includes a Bachelor's Degree in Communication Science and Disorders from the University of Wisconsin - Stevens Point and a Master's Degree in Speech-Language Pathology from Marquette University.
-I am currently working on a certificate from the state of Minnesota in the area of Autism.
+I am currently working on a certificate from the state of Minnesota in the area of Autism from Hamline University.

 I enjoy living and working in the Como Park area because of the wonderful neighbors and beautiful park amenities within walking distance.
 I enjoy the outdoors by kayaking, walking/hiking with my dog, and biking.
 I also enjoy attending art fairs, cultural events, and attending live music.
 In my spare time I like to make jewelry and learn new art forms.
 Although I am originally from Wisconsin, my family lives all over the USA.
-I typically spend vacation time traveling with my family which includes spending time with my three lovely nieces.
+I typically spend vacation time traveling with my family, which includes spending time with my three lovely adult nieces.